Aging In Place Public Health Campaigns

-Graduate students in the School of Library & Information Science built a framework and online platform for archiving data related to Mason City architecture.
+Graduate students in the course Health Communications Campaigns in the College of Public Health developed campaigns for the Mason City community that address issues related to the increasing proportion of older residents in the community.
 Read the final student report delivered to the local gov/community partner.
-Iowa Initiative for Sustainable Communities Contact Info University Faculty Contact Lindsay Mattock Library and Information Science Local Government / Community […]
+Iowa Initiative for Sustainable Communities Contact Info University Faculty […]

-Graduate students in the School of Library & Information Science provided a framework for digitizing thousands of archived local historical records that currently exist only as print documents in Webster City’s Kendall Young Library.
+Graduate students in the course Housing Policy in the School of Urban & Regional Planning completed a Housing Needs Assessment for the City of North Liberty.
 Read the final student report delivered to the local gov/community partner.
-Iowa Initiative for Sustainable Communities Contact Info University Faculty Contact […]
+Iowa Initiative for Sustainable Communities Contact Info University Faculty Contact Jerry Anthony Urban and Regional Planning Local Government […]

 Public Administration Capstone